zandershah/notes/music140.md

 End of the "Big Band" era which dominated since the mid 1930s (trumpets, saxophone, trombone)
 - Primarily intended for dancing.
+- Lack of focus on vocal

-Example: 1944 "Sentimental Journey" (Brown / Homer / Green)
+Example of Big Band Music: 1944 "Sentimental Journey" (Brown / Homer / Green)
 - Performed by Les Brown and his Band of Renown, ft.
 Doris Day
     - Doris Day will become a film / music star in the 1950s.
+- Song title evokes sentiments from WWI
 - Singers were just a part of the band.
 - Since 1950s, there is an emphasis on vocals but this was not always the case.
-- Smooth voice, you can hear the words clearly.
+- Smooth and vocalized voice, you can hear the words clearly; control and calm
-- Band leaders are "stars".
+- Band leaders are "the stars".
 Benny Goodman, Count Basie, Duke Ellington, Tommy Dorsey.
-- Mysic industry divided into 3 categores:
+- Music industry divided into 3 categores:
     1. Pop: White, middle class, urban / northern US (where the money is).
     2. Race (Blues): Black, regardless of class or location.
     3. Hillbilly (Country): Lower / working class, primarily white / southern US.
         - Origins in poor, rural part of southern US but is migrating to urban areas (particularily in the south).

 Example of Race Music: "Good Rockin' Tonight" (Roy Brown 1947)
-- Performed by Whyonie Harris in 1948.
+- Performed by Wynonie Harris in 1948.
 - Specifically Jump Blues.
-- A lot of the same instruments seem as the big bands but smaller (trumpets, saxophone).
+- A lot of the same instruments seem as the big bands but smaller (trumpets, saxophone, bass).
-- Rougher / grunge voice, harder to understand, chest sound.
+- Rougher / grunge / aggressive voice, harder to understand, chest sound; due to different intended audience.

-Example of Hillbilly Music: "Blue Moon of Kentucky" (Bill Monroe 1946, recorded in 1947)
+Example of Hillbilly Music: "Blue Moon of Kentucky" (Bill Monroe 1946, recorded/released in 1947)
 - Specifically Blue Grass.
 - Different instruments: guitar, fiddle, mandelin.
-- Controlled but nasal sound.
+- Controlled but forward nasal sound.

 The **products** of the music insdustry at this time are sheet music and recordings.
 Sheet music dominates recordings until the late 1920s.
 By the end of WWII, recording industry has come to dominate.

 ## Why a Music Industry?
+Development of American Music Industry
 - 1600s, you could steal pamphlets and make copies yourself to sell because there was no intellectual property.
-- People complained to the Queen so you can now get sole rights to make copies (copyright).
+- People complained to the Queen so you can now get sole rights to make copies and distribute to make money from an idea (copyright).
 - You would get payments from the stationers company (Queen) when people used your work (royalties).

 We need copyright law - intellectual property.
 - 1790s-1830s, Ammendments to the copyright laws to cover sheet music.
 - The Victorial Ballad: (Queen Victoria).
+    - appearance and social mobility is everything

 Industrial Revolusion made it so that there was now a middle class.
 The new middle class wanted to show off their money.
-Ways to do this are to buy luxury items (piano) and have daughters pursue "leisure" activities.
+Ways to do this are to buy luxury items (piano) and have daughters pursue "leisure" activities and women in the family does not have to work.
+- The rise of middle class to have *Parlour Songs* written specifically for middle class

 **Parlour Songs**

+Example of Parlour Song: "Believe Me, If All Those Endearing Young Charms" (Thomas Moore, early 1800s)
 > Themes: Loyalty, honesty, control, restraint (idealized romance).
+- AABA
 - Piano accompaniment, showcase vocal control.
+- Target young women about idealized love
 - Daughters would move up the social ladder by marrying.
 - Control / restraint style originates from Victorian age.